 My intention is not to make money by blogging.
-Then what I expect from this blog?
+Then what do I expect from this blog?
 There are five primary reasons for starting this Daglega blog.

 So, scientific writing is painful.

 My grammar is not good.
 Vocabulary is not enough.
-I know all those negative things already but, I have my own stories to tell.
+I know all those negative things already, but I have my own stories to tell.
 What should I do?

 I have been thinking about improving my writing skills for years.
 I was terribly wrong.
 Thinking is not the way to improve.
 It builds only stress and pain.